Off-Campus Programs/International Studies

 ENW302A: Travel Writing (4 credits)

-We will participate in a rich tradition of travel writing in Great Britain, reading a number of traditional and modern travel authors, including those who write in digital form.
-Experiences while in Great Britain will serve as one basis for travel essays, but time spent in independent travel in Europe will also provide rich materials for writing in many subgenres of the travel writing field.
+We will participate in the rich tradition of travel writing, reading a number of traditional and modern travel authors—including those who write in digital form.
+Experiences while in Great Britain, Ireland, and France will serve as a basis for some travel essays, however, time spent during independent travel in Europe will also provide rich materials for writing in the many subgenres of the travel writing field.
 This course may substitute for ENW205A: Essay Writing (4 credits).

 ENL354: Literature on Location (4 credits)

-England Term fulfills the Z-tag requirement of the general education curriculum.
+England Term 2017 fulfills the Z-tag requirement of the general education curriculum.
 These courses stress significant off-campus, cross-cultural experiences.
-One focus of this aspect of the program will be in Northern Ireland, where students will have home stays with Christian families in Belfast and learn about reconciliation efforts among Protestants and Catholics.
+One such aspect of the program will be in Northern Ireland where we will learn about reconciliation efforts among Protestants and Catholics.

 Students from all majors are welcome to apply to England Term.
 Priority is generally given to juniors and seniors, but a number of factors may be considered in the application process.
-Dr. Daniel Ritchie from Bethel’s English Department will lead a group of 22-26 Bethel students.
+Dr. Mark Bruce from Bethel’s English Department will lead a group of 20-25 Bethel students.

 The dates for England Term generally coincide with Bethel’s fall semester schedule.
-A departure date of August 28, 2015, is tentatively set; the term is tentatively scheduled to end by December 8, 2015.
-England Term will include an 11-14 day fall break to allow for independent travel in Europe; this will provide both a period of rejuvenation and an opportunity to experience additional locations as material for travel writing.
+The departure date is set for August 20, 2017; the term is scheduled to end on December 6, 2017.
+(Exact dates and times TBD.)
+England Term will include a Fall Break of approximately 12 days to allow for independent travel in Europe; this will provide both a period of rejuvenation and an opportunity to experience additional locations as material for travel writing.

-Students pay a comprehensive fee equivalent to Bethel tuition, room (junior level) and full board, plus an additional travel fee, estimated at $2000-2500 (for air and train travel).
-The cost will cover all program-related expenses, including transportation, lodging, food, ground transportation, excursions, entrance fees, and miscellaneous costs.
-Most books will be accessed via Kindle, which will be included in the trip costs.
-Costs not covered include passport, immunizations, supplies, personal expenses (such as bottled water, snack money, spending money, laundry money, etc.), independent excursions or sight seeing, all non-study related travel including weekends, fall break and free travel.
-Most financial aid can be applied toward the cost of this program.
+Every attempt is made to keep the program cost equivalent to Bethel tuition, room (junior level), and full board.
+An additional travel fee, typically no more than $1000, may be assessed due to the exchange rate.
+The program fee will cover all program-related expenses, including air transportation, lodging, food, ground transportation, excursions, entrance fees, and miscellaneous costs.
+Most books will be accessed via Kindle, which is included in the trip costs.
+Costs not covered include passport, immunizations, travel supplies, personal expenses (such as money for snacks and drinks, laundry money, souvenirs, clothes shopping, etc.), non-study related excursions or sightseeing, and independent travel during Fall Break.
+Most financial aid (including loans and Bethel gift aid) can be applied toward the cost of this program.

 There are a number of reasons to take advantage of this opportunity; here are three: